A Brief History of Camberley Chess Club

 Next to join of note (around 1984) was FM Richard M Webb.

-We first made an impact on the Berkshire Chess Association in 1984 by winning Division Three and then in 1994 we won the Division One Trophy for the first time.
+For the 1984 – 1985 season the club became an affiliated club of the Berkshire Chess Association and we first made an impact on the Berkshire Chess Association in 1984 by winning Division Three and then in 1994 we won the Division One Trophy for the first time.
 Since then we have won Division One a further five times, Division Two twice, Division Three two times and Division Four two times also.

 1998 marked our first victory in the Bell Trophy.
 The Bell Trophy has provided us with more successes than any other competition with a total of nine victories, more than any other club in the Surrey Border League.